stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 and spatial scales [@pois12c; @olit15; @cars14; @troj15], and the same two
-species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events \hilight{\small{\color{red}dbs} Add more references as in MEE paper.} [@pois15a].
+species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois15a].
 Variability of interactions, however, does not predict (i) how the coevolutionary signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of coevolutionary signal that can be detected locally.

 In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which